 "Instead of leading with assertiveness, a large number of couples default to a passive or passive-aggressive style of communication, where each partner tries to influence the other to meet their needs without them having to explicitly name their needs," says relationship expert Jordan Gray.
 "But to be in a healthy, functional adult relationship, it's imperative that both people learn to assertively state their needs and desires clearly."

-Ahead, read all you need to know about how to stand up for yourself and what assertiveness really means.
+Ahead, read all you need to know about how to be more assertive in your relationship—and what assertiveness really means.

 What Does It Mean to Be Assertive in a Relationship?

 To be assertive in a relationship is to take responsibility for naming your needs, desires, and boundaries directly, says Gray.
 You recognize that both you and your partner are responsible for your own behavior.